-With WordPress Multisite, hundreds of websites are accessible to you in one place.
-It works as a network under a single domain.
-You can add subdomains or subdirectories virtually by adding code to wp-config.php and WordPress .htaccess file.
-This means you don’t need to create any extra folders.
+With WordPress Multisite, you can manage hundreds of websites from a single location.
+The distribution is implemented as a network under a single domain.
+You can add subdomains or subdirectories by adding code to wp-config.php and WordPress .htaccess file.

 Who Needs WordPress Multisite?

 WordPress Multisite setup can be used for business websites.
 Already, this is a popular option for developing multi-user and multi-subsite networks for educational institutions, ecommerce stores, hospitality industry, the entertainment industry, and development agencies.